dead-pirate/orlop/README.md

 # orlop

-#Basic Tkinker based GUI program for bookstore management
+#Basic Tkinter based GUI program for bookstore management
 in python and using sqlite3